Burglak/PokemonTeamManager/README.md

 ## Login panel

-Login panel is just an example of how it may look like if I implemented accounts for each user
+Login panel is just an example of how it may look like if I implemented accounts for each user.
+For now everybody can make an account and log in.